You will need some support to help you manage your illness.

 Financial support

 If you have COPD, you may have to give up work.
-This is because shortness of breath may stop you from doing what you need to do for your job.
+You may not be able to do your job if you are short of breath.

 Statutory Sick Pay